RyanWarner/squint-style/README.md

 ## Tools

+A coding style guide is a complex thing.
+It can be hard to remember all the rules, especially when just starting out.
+In order to help enforce squint-style (or any style guide) you can use the following tools:

 * **[scss-lint](https://github.com/causes/scss-lint)** - for enforcing Sass linting rules.
 	* [View scss-lint config file](https://github.com/RyanWarner/squint-style/blob/master/config-files/scss-linting-config.yml).
 	* [View documentation](https://github.com/RyanWarner/squint-style/blob/master/docs/scss-linting-documentation.md) and reasoning behind this config file.